-In achieving the study objectives, the data collection done was with the application of the highest methodological standards.
-The data collection and analysis depended on the primary and secondary data sources using concurrent transformative mixed methods and statistical analysis.
+The chapter describes in detail the trustworthiness of the data, its reliability and validity.
+Looking at the demographical background of the respondents.
+It involves the presentation of the data results in a meaningful manner in facilitating the subsequent discussion in Chapter 5.
+It finally looked at the evaluation of the findings and the summary of the chapter.
+4.1 Trustworthiness of Data and secondary data sources using concurrent transformative mixed methods and statistical analysis.
 The primary data, which falls in conformity with the pilot study, which is used in testing the accuracy and the validity of the survey questionnaire, is collected simultaneously based on the research questionnaire and interview checklist with the 8 selected GCB bank branch staff in the Accra Metropolis.
 It served as the primary source of the research data for the qualitative analysis revealing its internal validity.